roganartu/ccsrch/README.md

 3. Files are treated as raw binary objects and processed one character at a time.
 4. Solo and Switch cards are not processed in the prefix search.
 5. gzip, zip and tar archives are extracted and the archive files processed.
 Any other archive types must be manually extracted and checked.
+6. The core of .xlsx and .docx files are extracted and then processed.
+All tag metadata is ignored (ie: any data between < and >).
+Any data between tags is processed as a contiguous block.
+7. The line numbers for .docx and pdf files are unlikely to be hugely accurate.
+This is mostly due to the way they are extracted/converted before processing.
+They should give you a good idea of where to look, however.
+8. XML data is processed as ASCII.
+If there is CHD spanning across multiple XML elements ccsrch will not find it.
+This could potentially be remedied by maintaining a second buffer for inside tags

 **Prefix Logic**
 The following prefixes are used to validate the potential card numbers that have passed the mod 10 (Luhn) algorithm check.